Reach 20k software and security professionals a day with a troyhunt.com sponsorship

 Unlike traditional ads which I had little control over, a sponsor appearing on this site is a direct relationship between them and myself.
-Their message appears prominently alongside my content and as a result, it's important that I'm endorsed in what it is the sponsor does and this may mean that some sponsors aren't a good fit for the site.
+Their message appears prominently alongside my content and as a result, it's important that I'm endorsed in what the sponsor does which may mean that some are not a good fit for the site.

 Pricing is POA whilst I work out the sweet spot for sponsorship.
 I'm inviting weekly terms but am happy to incentivise longer periods or come to other arrangements where they're in the best interests of the sponsor, my audience and of course myself.

 For anything that's not already covered here, please get in touch and I'll be happy to answer any questions.